rofl0r/ellcc/llvm/docs/Vectorizers.rst

 Scatter / Gather
 ^^^^^^^^^^^^^^^^

-The Loop Vectorizer can vectorize code that becomes scatter/gather memory accesses.
+The Loop Vectorizer can vectorize code that becomes a sequence of scalar instructions that scatter/gathers memory.

 .. code-block:: c++